Walter Deverell: Biography

-Deverell was born in Charlottesville, Virginia, into an English family who moved back to Britain when Walter was only two years old.
-He studied art at the Royal Academy Schools, where he met Dante Gabriel Rossetti.
-He and Rossetti shared a studio in 1851 at 17 Red Lion Square.
+However, he was one of the owners of, and contributors to, the short-lived Pre-Raphaelite magazine The Germ, which had four issues in 1850, including an etching of Viola and Olivia in the final issue, based on his Twelfth Night.

+In 1851, he and Rossetti shared a studio at 17 Red Lion Square, later occupied by William Morris and Edward Burne-Jones.
 It consisted of three rooms on the first floor, and the studio room, looking north, had its window extended up to the ceiling to admit more light.
 The Pre-Raphaelites had been founded in 1848, and under Rossetti's influence Deverell's work began to show the influence of the movement, while still retaining features more characteristic of earlier genre painters like Charles Robert Leslie.

-It was Deverell who "discovered" Elizabeth Siddal, the Pre-Raphaelites' most important early model.
-However, despite his attraction to her, she later married Rossetti.
+It was Deverell who "discovered" Elizabeth Siddal, the Pre-Raphaelites' most important early model, "almost certainly" in 1849, when he visited with his mother the shop where she was working.
+However, despite his attraction to her (Hunt reported he referred to her as a "miraculous creature"), she later married Rossetti.
 Henry Treffry Dunn was recommended for the position of Rossetti's assistant by Deverell.
-After the resignation of James Collinson from the Pre-Raphaelite Brotherhood, Rossetti proposed that Deverell should replace him, but no decision was ever made.

-Deverell completed very few important works, exhibiting only four paintings at the Royal Academy before his early death from Bright's disease at the age of twenty-seven.
-He lived in Kew, now part of London, where one of his paintings, A Pet, was done in his house.

-Walter Deverell died on 2 February 1854 from Bright’s Disease, in the company of John Everett Millais.
+Walter Deverell died on 2 February 1854 at the age of twenty-six from Bright's disease, in the company of Millais; at least, according to a letter Millais wrote on the 4th, he was in the house but not able to be in the room.
+He was buried in the churchyard of Holy Trinity Church, Brompton; Rossetti could not bring himself to attend the funeral.

+Rosetti's brother William Michael Rossetti wrote an obituary, published in The Spectator which "proclaimed him 'An artist from whose independent thought and keen sense of beauty we had felt warranted in anticipating results of unusual excellence'.
+This obituary in a leading weekly was the closest Deverell ever came to public prominence".